Temporary Modular Ward

 Aspen Medical’s modular clinical infrastructure units are constructed around concepts of flexible infrastructure taking advantage of off-site construction, reduced manufacturing times, minimal site disruption during installation, fast set-up times and transportability to meet geographic shifts in demand over time.
 Additionally, the flexible and scalable nature of the units allows us to provide facilities of any size.

-- Walls and ceilings finished with composite panels offering high levels of insulation, a self-extinguishing fire-retardant core and a surface which is non-porous.
+- Walls and ceilings are finished with composite panels offering high levels of insulation and a surface that is non-porous aiding in the management of infection control.

 - Homogeneous sheet vinyl flooring and 304 Grade linished finish stainless steel sinks and benches meeting infection control requirements.